Dynamics of superconducting pairs in the two-dimensional Hubbard model

 {\it Summary}-- We studied the dynamics of the superconducting pairs in the 2D Hubbard model for a wide range of interaction $U$ and doping.
-The superconducting gap $\Delta_{\rm sc}$ extracted from $A_{\rm nor}(\omega)$ does not scale with the superconducting order parameter, but instead saturates upon approaching the Mott insulator.
-For all values of $U$ and $\delta$, $A_{\rm an}(\omega)$ undergoes multiple sign changes, indicating that pair-forming processes occur at different frequency scales and at the same time they alternate with pair-breaking ones.
-The contribution to pairing of each frequency scale, extracted from the area under the positive regions of $A_{\rm an}(\omega)$, behaves differently as a function of $\delta$ and $U$, and shows the increased importance of high-frequency pair-forming processes with increasing $U$.
-However, the higher frequency pair-forming processes are outweighed by the pair-breaking ones, so that the net contribution to pairing comes only from the low-frequency frequency pair-forming processes.
-Our results provide predictions for experiments that plan to directly measure pair correlations with ARPES~\cite{Kemper_2025}.
+The superconducting gap $\Delta_{\rm sc}$ extracted from $A_{\rm nor}(\omega)$ does not scale with the superconducting order parameter, but instead saturates on approaching the Mott insulator. $ A_{\rm an}(\omega)$ has a rich structure as a function of frequency. (i) For all values of $U$ and $\delta$, the pair-forming processes, described by the positive weight of $A_{\rm an}(\omega)$, are mainly confined on a single frequency interval set by the superexchange. (ii) They are followed by pair-breaking processes, described by the negative weight of $A_{\rm an}(\omega)$, which are in turn followed by further higher frequency processes that are indistinguishable from noise.
+The contribution to pairing and depairing can be extracted from the areas under the positive and negative regions of $A_{\rm an}(\omega)$. (i) For all values of $U$ and $\delta$, the contribution to pairing of higher frequencies is negligible, ruling out pair-forming and pair-breaking processes on the scale of $U$.
+This suggests that $d$-wave pairing, that creates a node in the pair wave function when both electrons are on the same site, suffices to eliminate the effect of $U$ at high frequency, which would be pair-breaking in the $s$-wave channel. (ii) Since the low frequency pair-forming processes outweigh the pair-breaking ones, the net contribution to pairing comes only from the low-frequency frequency pair-forming processes, which occurs on the scale of the superexchange $J$.
+This reflects that at small frequencies, $U$ dynamically generates the interaction $J$, which plays a role analogous to the Debye frequency in the case of phonons, where pairing processes occur below that frequency and pair-breaking processes occur above that frequencies.
+Our results provide predictions for experiments that plan to directly measure pair correlations with time-resolved~\cite{Boschini:RMP2024} and coincidence~\cite{Kemper_2025, Devereaux:PRB2023, Stahl:PRB2019, Su:PRB2020} ARPES.

 \onecolumngrid